apprenticeharper/DeDRM_tools/ReadMe_First.txt

 On Mac OS X (10.5, 10.6 and 10.7), your systems already have the proper Python and OpenSSL installed.
 So nothing need be done, you can already run these tools by double-clicking on the .pyw python scripts.

-Users of Mac OS X 10.3 and 10.4, need to download and install the "32-bit Mac Installer disk Image (2.7.X) for OS X 10.3 and later from http://www.python.org/download/releases/2.7.1/
+Users of Mac OS X 10.3 and 10.4, need to download and install the "32-bit Mac Installer disk Image (2.7.3) for OS X 10.3 and later from http://www.python.org/ftp/python/2.7.3/python-2.7.3-macosx10.3.dmg.

 On Windows, you need to install a 32 bit version of Python (even on Windows 64) plus a matching 32 bit version of PyCrypto *OR* OpenSSL.
 We ***strongly*** recommend the free community edition of ActiveState's Active Python version.
 See the end of this document for details.

-Linux users should have python 2.7, and openssl installed. but may need to run some of these tools under recent versions of Wine.
+Linux users should have python 2.7, and openssl installed, but may need to run some of these tools under recent versions of Wine.
 See the Linux_Users section below:

 The scripts in the Other_Tools folder are organized by type of ebook you need to remove the DRM from.
 Choose from among:

   "Adobe_ePub_Tools"
   "Adobe_PDF_Tools"
   "Barnes_and_Noble_ePub_Tools"
-  "eReader_PDB_Tools"
+  "ePub_Fixer" (for fixing incorrectly made Adobe and Barnes and Noble ePubs) "eReader_PDB_Tools"
+  "Kindle/Mobi_Tools"
   "KindleBooks"
-  "Kindle_for_Android_Patch"
-  "ePub_Fixer" (for fixing incorrectly made Adobe and Barnes and Noble ePubs)

 by simply opening that folder.